-If you need to talk to us about arranging a funeral
+If you need to arrange a funeral

-- If you are affected by Covid-19 or you are self-isolating, we have procedures in place that will ensure we can still arrange a funeral with you.
+- If you are affected by COVID-19 or you are self-isolating, we have procedures in place that will ensure we can still arrange a funeral with you.
 Please call us first before coming to a branch so that we can give you the correct guidance.

 - We are available 24 hours a day.
 You can find your local Dignity Funeral Director or you can speak to our central customer service centre on 0800 456 1047.
 Please be patient if we take a little longer to answer the phone than normal, we are here for you and will speak to you as soon as we can.

 - If you have a funeral plan - nothing changes with how it is used or what it covers.
 There may be some limitations imposed in some areas of the service due to us adhering to the latest government guidelines.
 Please call the number provided with your funeral plan documents and you will be given the appropriate guidance for you.

 - We will do our utmost to provide you with the funeral service that you want.
 However, there will be some areas where restrictions based upon government guidelines may be in place.
 For example, services should be limited to immediate family, and in some service locations, a maximum of 10 mourners can attend.
 We will provide you with clear guidance on what is possible during any arrangements.

 Caring for someone who has died with Coronavirus